 My name is Erwin Schulz.
 I was born on 13th of October 1912 in Tempelhof (Berlin).
 My mother definitely had a hard time during the war.
 In 1915 my sister was born.
 It was especially hard in 1917 (as my father was conscripted as a soldier), where the food situation for the German population became more and more difficult.
 I started school in 1919.
 The school was not far away from our parents’ flat.
 Role model functions developed later with progressing age.
 But there was no role model between the teachers I had.
 Partly, they were teachers who had been demobbed by the imperial army and who were put into teaching profession; like the sports teacher or the teacher of religious education who had no educational skills.
 And characteristic for this time was that we had a teacher who was a real bully.
 When the lesson was about to start, first two or three pupils were given a good thrashing, with the cane.
 Maybe another thing: I was malnourished and was given 'Quaker feeding'.
 That was from the United States, from the Quaker association and there I got half a litre of milk soup and a bread roll.
-That meant that you had additional nutrition.
 You have to see that this was 1920/21, where a lot of problems occurred in this post-war period.

 I can’t remember when my father came back home.
 When soldiers, who were demobbed, came through Tempelhof, I always used to run there but I never saw my father with them.
 One thing that just belongs to this time: 1923, the inflation.
 My sister used to stand in front of the baker’s shop, me at the butcher’s and we used to wait until my father came back from work and he had a backpack full of money.
 Then he used to give us bundles of it and with them we paid for the bread or a 250 g of sausage or a 500 g of meat.
 The money was worthless the next day.
 During this time many sank into poverty.
 A lot of people had paid war bonds and they became invalid – were not worth anything.
 So, whoever had no material goods, lost everything.
 1927 I left school.
 Then I tried for an apprenticeship.
 I didn’t get one, although I had good school reports.
 It was in this time, as well, that the grammar school pupils were older.
 There is a difference between the strength of a fourteen year old boy or a seventeen/eighteen year old young man.
 I wanted to become a type setter.
 My uncle sought for a place – rejected.
 Then another uncle said: “Well, then you become a bricklayer” – as well, no success.
 My father was a metal worker – again, nothing.
 And then I started at the company ‘Jonas’ as an adolescent employee.
 That was in 1927.
 During this time I joined the trade union, the central association of the employees.
 The head office was in the same building.
 Later on, that led to my dismissal, because of my activity in the union.